-The Virtual Servers screen is reached by the Virtual Servers link on the Internet menu.
+The Virtual Servers screen is reached by the Virtual Servers link on the Advanced screen.
 An example screen is shown below.

-Figure 33: Virtual Servers Screen
+Figure 37: Virtual Servers Screen

 This screen lists a number of pre-defined Servers, and allows you to define your own Servers.
 Details of the selected Server are shown in the "Properties" area.